Oswaldo Cabrera Preview, Player Props: Yankees vs. Royals

 Oswaldo Cabrera At The Plate

-- In 22 games this year (23.9%), Cabrera has picked up an RBI, and in five of those games (5.4%) he had more than one.
+- Cabrera has had an RBI in 22 games this year (23.7%), including five multi-RBI outings (5.4%).
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.